 For the purpose of this challenge, it’s best to focus on food.
-Don’t worry about toiletries and cosmetics which may have been tested on animals or alcoholic drinks which may contain traces of animal products.
+Don’t worry about things like deodorant or toilet paper which may have been tested on animals or alcoholic drinks which may contain traces of animal products.
 Let’s keep this simple:

 - No meat